nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 Vision
 ^^^^^^^^^^^
-A lot of machine learning application work on vision.
-But vision for computers is different than vision for humans.
+A lot of machine learning applications work on vision.
+But vision for computers is different from vision for humans.
 Humans can not see without thinking.
 And when we see something our mind is concepts playing with us.

 Vision for computers can be defined as: